lento234/wordlebee/README.md

-# wordle-cli
+# wordlebee

-A simple python script to help solve wordle puzzle.
+A cli wordle word guessing helper bee to solve the wordle puzzle of the day.

 ## Installation